Mummies of Guanajuato: Conservation

-The first mummy was put on display in 1865.
-It was the body of Dr. Remigio Leroy.
-The museum, containing at least 108 corpses, is located above the spot where the mummies were first discovered.
-Numerous mummies can be seen throughout the exhibition, of varying sizes.
-The museum is known to have the smallest mummy in the world, a fetus from a pregnant woman who fell victim to cholera.
-Some of the mummies can be seen wearing parts of the clothing in which they were buried.
+The Mummies of Guanajuato have required ongoing conservation since they were first placed on public display in the late nineteenth century.
+Over the decades, responsibility for their care has been disputed between the municipal government of Guanajuato, which operates the Museum of the Mummies of Guanajuato, and the National Institute of Anthropology and History (INAH), Mexico's federal agency responsible for protecting archaeological and historical heritage.
+INAH has argued that the mummies form part of Mexico's national patrimony and should be conserved according to professional museum standards, while the municipal government has maintained responsibility for their care and exhibition.

+In the years that followed, as the museum's popularity grew, the mummies were transported to temporary exhibitions in Mexico and abroad.
+INAH argued that repeated handling and transport increased the risk of damage to the fragile remains.
+Critics also objected when the city exhibited the mummies in one of Guanajuato's underground tunnels during an annual car rally.
+INAH scholars and other experts also recommended storing the bodies horizontally rather than vertically to improve their long-term preservation.

+In 2024, during renovations to the Museum of the Mummies of Guanajuato, museum staff moved one of the mummies as part of the work.
+While it was being repositioned, an arm detached from the body.
+INAH accused municipal authorities of failing to follow appropriate conservation protocols and renewed its criticism of the museum's conservation practices.
+Municipal officials denied that the renovations had caused new damage, arguing that the mummy had deteriorated over many years and that the bodies had been handled by experienced museum staff in accordance with previous INAH recommendations.

+Public health

+In 2023, INAH warned that displaying the mummies in traveling exhibitions could pose a public health risk after one of the corpses appeared to have fungal growths.

+In popular culture

 The mummies are a notable part of Mexican popular culture, echoing the national holiday "The Day of the Dead" (El Día de los Muertos).
 A B movie titled Santo vs. The Mummies of Guanajuato (1970) pitted the well-known Mexican professional wrestler Santo and several others against reanimated mummies.

 Author Ray Bradbury visited the catacombs of Guanajuato with his friend Grant Beach and wrote the short story "The Next in Line" about his experience.
 In the introduction to The Stories of Ray Bradbury he wrote the following about this story: "The experience so wounded and terrified me, I could hardly wait to flee Mexico.
 I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.
 In order to purge my terror, instantly, I wrote 'The Next in Line.'
 One of the few times that an experience yielded results almost on the spot."

 To conjure a morbid and eerie atmospheric opening sequence to his film Nosferatu the Vampyre (1979), German director Werner Herzog used footage he had taken of several of the mummies.